We Deal in Lead A Weird West Gunslinger Adventure Game

 Defence #

-While good at deflecting melee weapon attacks (from knives and clubs, for instance), armour is poor protection against guns, especially gunslingers’.
+While good at deflecting mundane weapon attacks (from knives and clubs, for instance), armour is poor protection against guns, especially those of a Gunslinger.

-For melee attacks, deduct Defence from damage rolls.
-Shields and similar armour provide a defensive bonus only while held or worn.
-No one can have more than 3 DEF.
+For mundane attacks, deduct Defence from damage rolls.
+Shields and similar armour only provide a defensive bonus when held or worn.
+DEF can’t exceed 3.

-Items such as leather cuffs and helmets may provide additional benefits through use.
+Items (ie. leather cuffs and helmets) may provide additional benefits through use.

 NPC Reactions #